 -Zestar: Zestar is a medium, yellow to red apple with a crisp, sweet flavor.
 They are best for desserts and jams.

-The second best apple tree species for Alaska included:
+The second best apple tree varieties for Alaska included:

 (These apples met a minimum of two categories)